Bagni di Lucca is actually a collection of villages in northern Tuscany coming under the control of the Comune of Bagni di Lucca.

-Our little area, Ponte a Serraglio, is 1 kilometre down river and Fornoli, where the railway station is, sits another kilometre further down the Lima river.
+The area where I live is Ponte a Serraglio, 1 kilometre down river and Fornoli, where the railway station is, sits another kilometre further down the Lima river.

 The total population is around 7,000 and is spread around the villages of Benabbio, Casabasciana, Granaiola and Lugliano among others.
 It has been called Bagni di Lucca since 1862.
 In 1101 the Countess Matilda of Tuscany had the Devil’s Bridge built so that she could access the health giving springs.

 Since Lucca unified the area in 1308 and tranformed it into a spa oasis, it has been visited by people from all over Europe to take the waters.
 It’s heyday was in the early 1800s, during Napoleon’s occupation when his sister Elisa Baciocchi spent her summers in Bagni di Lucca.
 A casino was built and it became a social hub for foreigners, particularly the English.
 Shelley, Bryon and the Barrett Brownings were among the visitors.